MG Software.

 FeatureDynamoDBMongoDB

-Data modelKey-value and document model with strict partition and sort keysFlexible document model (BSON) with dynamic schemas
+Data modelKey-value and document model with strict partition and sort keys; access patterns must be modeled upfrontFlexible document model using BSON format with dynamic schemas; fields can vary per document without migrations

-QueryingLimited to primary key, sort key, and secondary indexesRich ad-hoc queries, aggregation pipeline, and full-text search
+QueryingLimited to primary key, sort key, and secondary indexes; PartiQL provides SQL-like syntax as a supplementRich ad-hoc queries on any field, aggregation pipeline for complex transformations, and Atlas Search for full-text

 When to choose which?